 Early 2020 and Spring 2020

-No matter when you plan to visit Star Wars: Galaxy's Edge at Walt Disney World, we continue to bring you our best tips and advice so you can experience this exciting new destination with the least amount of time in line.
+No matter when you plan to visit Star Wars: Galaxy's Edge at Walt Disney World, we'll continue to bring you our best tips and advice so you can experience this exciting new destination with the least amount of time in line.
+May the Force be with you!

 Have you visited Star Wars: Galaxy's Edge at Disney World?
 Planning a trip to Batuu?
 Drop us a line in comments and let us know what you're most excited about!